SimonGreyHull/700110-2122-Minimax/README.md

 In the renderImGui method

-### Commit your code to source control with an appropriate message like ""
+### Test and commit your code to source control

+Test your code is working as expected, then commit your code with an appropriate commit message like "Added ability to toggle AI players to GUI"

 ## 5. Write a basic AI player